guynich/ten-vad/examples_onnx/README_python.md

 ## 4. Demo

-Run the demo from the build directory.
+Runs from the build directory.
 The demo requires `numpy`, which is already installed in the virtual environment created by the build script.
 ```bash
 cd
 cd ten-vad/examples_onnx/build-python